-For consistency and equity reasons, we also believe that this fiscal measure should apply to both RRSP's and TFSAs to broaden the capacity for co-operatives to use these programs.
+For consistency and equity reasons, we also believe that this fiscal measure should apply to both RRSPs and TFSAs to broaden the capacity for co-operatives to use these programs.

 In conclusion, people naturally turn to each other for mutual support in times of crisis.
-The economic crisis of today, rooted in the COVID-19 public health crisis, can be addressed in part by formal cooperation among workers and communities.
-CWCF also supports the mutually supportive recommendations of Co-operatives and Mutuals Canada and the People-Centred Economy Group.
+The economic crisis of today, rooted in the COVID-19 pandemic, can be addressed in part by formal co-operation among workers and communities.
+CWCF benefits from the learnings in the CoopConvert project, led by University of Toronto and l'Université de Sherbrooke.
+Further, CWCF supports the mutually supportive recommendations of Co-operatives and Mutuals Canada and the People-Centred Economy Group.

 The Worker Co-operative model should be one tool in the Government of Canada's toolkit that can be developed in partnership with the Worker Co-operative sector.
-CWCF is ready and able to partner with the Government, and looks forward to discussing our recommendations with the Finance Committee.
+CWCF is ready and able to partner with the Government of Canada, to help build back better.